Can Pool Heaters Explode? Safety Guide & Prevention Tips

 - Examine the heat exchanger for cracks, holes, or excessive corrosion that could allow gas to escape or cause pressure buildup.

-- Test the safety systems including the pressure relief valve, high limit switch, and flame sensor to ensure they're functioning correctly.
+- Have safety systems tested including the pressure relief valve, high limit switch, and flame sensor by a qualified technician to ensure they're functioning correctly.

-- Verify proper gas pressure using a manometer - incorrect pressure can cause incomplete combustion and dangerous conditions.
+- Have gas pressure verified by a licensed technician using a manometer - incorrect pressure can cause incomplete combustion and dangerous conditions.

 - Inspect electrical connections on gas heaters for loose wiring that could create sparks near gas components.